jpederson/cu-locator/readme.md

 /api/?action=widget
 ```

 Here's a bit of iframe code to pull in a widget that expands to the full width of whatever container it's put into, and is 350px tall.
+Obviously, if your widget will be on another site, use the full URL to refer to wherever you're hosting this tool, instead of the relative URL we use below.

 ```
 <iframe src="/api/?action=widget" style="border: 0; width: 100%; height: 350px;"></iframe>